Hemlock Overlook Regional Park

-Hemlock Overlook Regional Park is a multi-use park near Clifton, Virginia.
-The park offers hilly woodlands and floodplain scenery and is a place for hiking.
-Currently, the park is in passive operations; no programs are offered.

-Hemlock Overlook is one of several parks lining Bull Run.
-Like the others, it is densely forested and full of hilly scenery.
-It covers 400 acres.
-Hemlock Overlook is named after the grove of hemlock trees above the banks of the Bull Run in the northern section of the park.
+Hemlock Overlook Regional Park is a multi-use park near Clifton, Virginia, one of several parks lining the Bull Run.
+The 400-acre park offers dense forests, hilly woodlands, and floodplain scenery.
+Hemlock Overlook is named after the grove of hemlock trees above the banks in the northern section of the park.

 At the northern edge of the park is the site of the Union Mills and the bridge crossing for the Orange and Alexandria Railroad over the Bull Run; both of these sites have high significance in the Battles of Bull Run.
-The site of a dam that supported the first hydroelectric power generation to Fairfax County is also on the Hemlock Overlook site.
-A permanent orienteering course, built with the support of the Quantico Orienteering Club, sits in the southern end of the park, below Yates Ford Road and Yates Ford Trail.
+The site of a dam that supported the first hydroelectric power generation to Fairfax County, Virginia, is also on the Hemlock Overlook site.
+A permanent orienteering course, built with the support of the Quantico Orienteering Club, sits in the southern end of the park, south of Yates Ford Road.
 The Bull Run-Occoquan Trail (blue trail) is maintained by the PATC.